-34. Where you are undertaking work that falls within the scope of the Regulations you may commit a criminal offence if:
+- 32.35.
+Where you are undertaking work that falls within the scope of the Regulations you may commit a criminal offence if: - (i) you suspect that money laundering (including proliferation financing) is taking place and you fail to make the required disclosure to the authorities (s.330), or - (ii) you make an unauthorised disclosure of your suspicion of money laundering (including proliferation financing) or of your knowledge of a money laundering investigation to another person (aka "tipping-off") (s.333A).

-- (i) you suspect that money laundering is taking place and you fail to make the required disclosure to the authorities (s.330), or - (ii) you make an unauthorised disclosure of your suspicion of money laundering or of your knowledge of a money laundering investigation to another person (aka "tipping-off") (s.333A). - 35.
+33.36.
 Like offences exist in relation to terrorist financing within the TA (ss.21A and 21D).